karlkfi/acm-examples/multi-cluster-ingress/README.md

 This examples shows how to manage a service with Multi-Cluster Ingress using Anthos Config Management, GitOps, and Kustomize.

+This example is based on [Deploying Ingress across clusters](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress), except it uses ConfigSync and kustomize to deploy to multiple multi-tenant clusters.

 ## Clusters

 - **cluster-east** - A multi-zone GKE cluster in the us-east1 region.